Chair: Hilde Vernaillen, Chair of the Management Committee, P&V (Belgium)

 Furthermore, she is President of the Board and the Executive Committee of the Belgian insurance association (Assuralia), and several other organisations in Belgium and other European countries.

-Vice Chair: Chris Black, Chief Executive, FMG (New Zealand)
+Vice Chair: Adam Heath, Chief Executive, FMG (New Zealand)

 Vice Chair: Izak Smit, Group Chief Executive Officer of the Professional Provident Society (PPS), (South Africa)